most famous diamonds

 Cullinan diamond

-Want to see how these diamonds transformed into amazing jewelry?
-Read our article about Queen Elizabeth’s jewelry.
+Want to see how these diamonds transformed into fantastic jewelry?
+Please read our article about Queen Elizabeth’s jewelry.

-Cullinan rough diamond produced 9 major stones.
-The largest ones have been given the names: The Great Star of Africa, the Second Star of Africa, and the Lesser Star of Africa (x2).
+Cullinan rough diamond produced nine significant stones.
+The largest ones have been named The Great Star of Africa, the Second Star of Africa, and the Lesser Star of Africa (x2).

 Cullinan diamond